Islamic State: Other jihadist groups

 According to The New York Times, "All of the most influential jihadist theorists are criticising the Islamic State as deviant, calling its self-proclaimed caliphate null and void" and they have denounced it for its beheadings of journalists and aid workers.
-ISIL is widely denounced by a broad range of Islamic clerics, including Saudi and al-Qaeda-oriented clerics.
+ISIL is widely denounced by a broad range of Islamic clerics, including Saudi and al-Qaeda-orientated clerics.
 Muhammad al-Yaqoubi states, "It is enough of a proof of the extreme ideology of ISIS that the top leaders of Salafi-Jihadism have disclaimed it."
 Other critics of ISIL's brand of Sunni Islam include Salafists who previously publicly supported jihadist groups such as al-Qaeda: for example, the Saudi government official Saleh Al-Fawzan, known for his extremist views, who claims that ISIL is a creation of "Zionists, Crusaders and Safavids", and the Jordanian-Palestinian writer Abu Muhammad al-Maqdisi, the former spiritual mentor to Abu Musab al-Zarqawi, who was released from prison in Jordan in June 2014 and accused ISIL of driving a wedge between Muslims.

 An Islamic Front sharia court judge in Aleppo, Mohamed Najeeb Bannan, stated: "The legal reference is the Islamic Sharia.
 The cases are different, from robberies to drug use, to moral crimes.
 It's our duty to look at any crime that comes to us...
 After the regime has fallen, we believe that the Muslim majority in Syria will ask for an Islamic state.
 Of course, it's very important to point out that some say the Islamic Sharia will cut off people's hands and heads, but it only applies to criminals.
 And to start off by killing, crucifying etc. That is not correct at all."
 In response to being asked what the difference between the Islamic Front's and ISIL's version of sharia would be, he said, "One of their mistakes is before the regime has fallen, and before they've established what in Sharia is called Tamkeen [having a stable state], they started applying Sharia, thinking God gave them permission to control the land and establish a Caliphate.
 This goes against the beliefs of religious scholars around the world.
 This is what [IS] did wrong.
 This is going to cause a lot of trouble.
 Anyone who opposes [IS] will be considered against Sharia and will be severely punished."